 5. Search Engine Optimisation is key

 Search Engine Optimisation (SEO) is a way of ensuring potential customers find your website through search engines, particularly Google.
-In general, Google
+In general, Google favours sites which are responsive and easy to navigate, which will be awarded by being displayed higher in the ranking system.

 Good website providers will have SEO experts on hand to ensure your website meets these standards.